 Entry requirements for entry in 2021-22

 Proven and potential academic excellence

-It is possible for students who have not specialised in a social science to read for the MSc in Global Governance and Diplomacy.
-Active diplomats are welcome to apply, though it should be noted that they will compete for admission on equal terms with other students.
+We value students with diverse academic backgrounds and are happy to consider students who have not specialised in a social science.
+Active diplomats are also welcome to apply, although it should be noted that everyone competes for admission on equal terms with all other applicants.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 Other qualifications, evidence of excellence and relevant experience

 - Relevant working experience is desirable but not essential.

 - An ability to work independently is essential.

 - Publications are not expected or required for admission, but you may list any on your CV.

 - It is essential to submit all required materials by the advertised deadlines.